-Summer brings longer days, warmer climates, new adventures and outdoor socialising, which with pets in tow, can be made even more enjoyable!
+Summer in Glasgow brings longer days, warmer climates, new adventures and outdoor socialising, which with pets in tow, can be made even more enjoyable!
 However, when the temperatures rise, the dangers to our pets increase too.
 To keep pets safe, you should be aware of the potential hazards, as well as some top tips to help prevent your pet from endangering themselves throughout the summer months.

 Heatstroke and dehydration